forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 5. Approve third-party access and click **Continue**.

 Code Builder Dashboard in now available in App Launcher.
-Be sure to assign the appropriate Code Builder permission sets to team member.
+Be sure to assign the appropriate Code Builder permission sets to team members.

 ## Confirm Code Builder Package Installation